Fish-Less cycling saves time

 One of the revolutions of the aquarium industry has been the introduction of Fish-Less cycling.
 I’m often asked whether or not “cycling aquarium without fish” is possible.
 Certainly!

 In essence, this is just simple chemistry and biology.
 By adding calculated and measured doses of the appropriate compounds combined with a starter culture of beneficial nitrifying bacteria, you will begin to build biological capacity for your aquarium right away.
-Most aquarists know about the nitrogen cycle, where beneficial bacteria convert toxic ammonia into much less harmful nitrate and are familiar with an image like the one above outlining the process.
+Most aquarists know about the nitrogen cycle, where beneficial bacteria convert toxic ammonia into much less harmful nitrate and are familiar with an image like the one below outlining the process.
 Seasoned aquarists are also familiar with “new tank syndrome” where hiccups in the development of a stable system result in sick or dead fish.

 It is highly recommend you balance your bio-load, or the total waste products produced by all of the animals in your aquarium, with your biological capacity.